pac-ac/osakaOS/README.md

 You will probably need the following software packages: g++, binutils, libc6-dev-i386, qemu-system-x86_64 grub-legacy, grub2, xorriso.

+If you plan on using other emulators then make sure it has piix4 ide support for storage and pc speaker support for basic audio.

 <h2>How to get audio using PulseAudio</h2>